 – Total: 70 USD

-Next chapter: Few places on planet Earth are as legendary as Petra, and few activities as fascinating as swimming in the Dead Sea.
+NEXT CHAPTER: (4) Jordan’s capital, Petra and the Dead Sea: Few places on planet Earth are as legendary as Petra, and few activities as fascinating as swimming in the Dead Sea.
 This chapter of my journey also tells the tale of my unpleasant encounter with a Palestinian soldier.